rlucas11/panelCodeR/README.md

   - Centered finds the midpoint of the waves and centers loadings around this.
   - Basis sets the first wave to 0 and the last wave to 1 and then freely estimates the loading for all other waves.
 - `limits` specifies whether to restrict variances to be greater than zero and correlations to be between -1 and 1.
 This is sometimes needed to prevent inadmissible solutions when a variance component is very small or zero.
 This is not currently implemented perfectly, but will be fixed in a future version.
 There may also be a bug that emerges only when using Mplus and constraining state variance to be equal (I am investigating).
+- `rstarts` specifies the number of random starts to use in Mplus.
+This is sometimes necessary when setting limits on variances to avoid a local maximum.
+It is set to 5 by default for models that include limits and it is not included in the Mplus analysis command otherwise.
+This default can be overridden by including a different value.
+Setting this to NULL will remove the default statement from the analysis command.
 - `stationarity` specifies whether to impose stationarity.
 This can be set to "paths" (the default), "full", or "none".
 In the STARTS and derivatives, full stationarity can be achieved by setting autoregressive paths, cross-lagged paths, and variance of the autoregressive processes to be equal across waves.
 The "full" setting does this.
 If set to "paths" only the autoregressive paths and cross-lagged paths are set to be equal across waves.
 - `constrainState` specifies whether to constrain state variances to be equal across waves.
 This is required for stationarity, and may also be required in the STARTS model when full stationarity is not imposed.
 - `mplusAnalysis` specifies the ANALYSIS command to use for mplus if different from the default.